Monday, April 17, 2006

 i was thinking F.F. but cool thank you.

-Anonymous I HAVE EATEN THE CITY said ...
-(3/6/06 6:44 PM) :
+Anonymous Anonymous said ...
+(3/6/06 6:44 pm) :

 wyrd visions is awesome... hehe no pun intended... all this talk of alienating the audience... big time ouch. don't be such squares! owen's music is great. wyrd visions is rad too! there's no REAL contest there, even though owen sets it up!